bryngemark/ldmx-extras/README.md

 # ldmx-extras
-Scripts, standalone code etc outside of ldmx-sw
+Scripts, standalone code etc outside of ldmx-sw.

+For detailed instructions, checking commit messages is probably the most useful.